ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step5.md

 1. From the `Workloads --> Application` view, locate the application and click on the application name, customerorderservices.
 2. In the Application Overview page, locate the `Expose Details` section.
 3. Grab the `Cluster IP` ip address.
-4. Open a new web browser tab and point it to the `Cluster IP` ip address from previous step appending `CustomerOrderServicesWeb` at the end of it.
+4. Open a new web browser tab and point it to the `Cluster IP` ip address from previous step appending the `CustomerOrderServicesWeb` context root at the end of it.
 The complete address should look like:
    ```
    http://10.0.1.127/CustomerOrderServicesWeb/
    ```